Value-added tax (VAT)

 - Importation of goods.

-The standard VAT rate is 12.5%, except for supplies of a wholesaler or retailer of goods, which are taxed at a total flat rate of 3%.
+The standard VAT rate is 15%, except for supplies of a retailer of goods whose annual turnover is at least GHS 200,000 but does not exceed GHS 500,000, which are taxed at a total flat rate of 3%.

 VAT is charged on the supply of goods and services where the supply is a taxable supply and made by a taxable person in the course of business.

 Taxable persons or VAT-registered persons are required to issue tax invoices through the Certified Invoicing System (CIS).
 This requires the integration of the taxpayer's system with that of the GRA.

 VAT is payable by the taxable person making the supply in the case of taxable supply and by the importer in the case of imported goods.

 Most professional services are also subject to the same VAT rate, including the following:

 - Financial, tax, and economic consulting.